How Rising Gas Prices Are Impacting the Auto Transport Industry

 - Fuel-Efficient Routing: Carriers are using advanced logistics software to minimize empty miles and optimize routes for fuel savings.

-- Alternative Fuels: Some fleets are investing in natural gas or electric trucks, but these are not yet widespread in auto transport.
+- Alternative Fuels: Some larger fleets are investing in natural gas or electric trucks, but these are not yet widespread in auto transport.

 - Carrier Collaboration: Smaller carriers are partnering to share loads and reduce the number of partially filled trucks on the road.